What type of car polisher is best?

 Rotary (direct rotation)

-The classic buffing machine: the pad spins on a single axis.
-Powerful and fast at removing serious defects, but the easiest to get wrong.
-Linger too long, add too much pressure, or pair the wrong pad with the wrong compound and you can leave holograms or, worst case, burn through the clear coat.
-Best in experienced hands.
+The classic buffing machine: the pad spins on a single axis, like a record on a turntable.
+It is powerful and fast at removing serious defects, and it is also the easiest machine to get wrong.
+Linger too long over one spot, lean in with too much pressure, or pair the wrong pad with the wrong compound, and you can leave holograms or, in the worst case, burn straight through the clear coat to the colour beneath.
+Once that happens there is no polishing it back; it's a respray.
+Rotaries belong in experienced hands.

 Dual Action (DA) / Random Orbital

 The safe all-rounder.
-The pad both spins and orbits, spreading heat and reducing risk.
-It won't cut as aggressively as a rotary, but for light to moderate correction it is forgiving and consistent -- the right place to learn proper technique without leaving swirl marks behind you.
-(If you're weighing up the DIY route, see can I machine polish my car myself?)
+The pad both spins and orbits on an offset, so no single point of the pad sits in contact long enough to build the kind of heat that does damage.
+It won't cut as aggressively as a rotary, but for light to moderate correction it is forgiving and consistent.
+Crucially, it is the right place to learn proper technique without leaving a trail of fresh swirl marks behind you.
+If you're weighing up the DIY route, can I machine polish my car myself? walks through what that actually involves.

 Gear-driven / forced rotation (positive-drive DA)